Exclusion Of Liability: Assumption of Risks

 There are very few areas on HBM where it is permissible to fly a drone.
 On the Prairie side there is private property (the cabins) and recording footage of private property is not allowed.
 On the chair side, we are within 8 kms of the airport and therefore not allowed.

 We also do not allow personal drones flying over our lifts, as any accident could cause sufficient damage and pose a safety risk to the public.

 Dogs in the base area MUST be on leash and you MUST clean up after them.
 Failure to do so will result in being asked to leave.
 Dogs are NOT allowed to go up any of the lifts, even if they are leashed.

 Ski touring up the HBM Ski Area Policy

 During Operating Days, all ski touring up the HBM Ski Area must be done outside of the clearly marked boundary of the patrolled area on the Prairie side.
-HBM has built an uptrack on the Ptarmigan run, please ensure you grab an “uptrack ticket” from the box located at the bottom of the Skyline Chair before proceeding up the mountain.
+In the past, HBM has built an uptrack on the Ptarmigan run, should this occur again, please ensure you grab an “uptrack ticket” from the box located at the bottom of the Skyline Chair before proceeding up the mountain.
 HBM really appreciates the compliance of these policies.
 If any clarification is needed, please feel free to speak to management.

 Policy on Adaptive SnowSports

 HBM will offer a 50% discount on a Season Pass, or a Full Day Lift Ticket.
 To receive this discount a valid CADS (Candadian Adaptive Snow Sports) card must be presented at the time of purchase.
 For more information regarding CADS: https://www.bcadaptive.com/content/membership

 - Get prepared and be ready.
 Remove your pole straps and hold your ski poles in one hand.
 Make sure your pole tips are pointing forward!
 Check for loose clothing and equipment.
 Remove backpacks.